Programm Swiss IGF 2023, hybrid

 Session 8: What are the impacts of AI on information quality and knowledge?

-Input: Jeannette Frey (Bibliothèque cantonale et universitaire Lausanne), Beat Estermann (Bern University of Applied Sciences), Murat Karaboga (Fraunhofer Institut; author of the TA-SWISS study on deepfakes), Catherine Gilbert (Keystone-ATS)Moderation: Sindy Schmiegel Werner (swiss academies of arts and sciences)16:15-16:30
+Input: Jeannette Frey (Bibliothèque cantonale et universitaire Lausanne), Beat Estermann (Bern University of Applied Sciences), Murat Karaboga (Fraunhofer Institut), Catherine Gilbert (Keystone-SDA)Moderation: Sindy Schmiegel Werner (swiss academies of arts and sciences) Amélie Vallotton (bibliosuisse)16:15-16:30

 Break